athenian-apcs/swing-layouts-template/README.md

-# Week 7 Day 1: Swing Introduction
+# Week 7 Day 2: Swing Layouts

-In class today, we'll be starting our new unit using Java Swing!
+In class today, we'll be working with layouts and JPanels.

 <br />